Package 'betareg'

 invest

 numeric.
-Average proportion of points invested across all 9 rounds.
+Average proportion of tokens invested across all 9 rounds.

 gender